-- Build a team around yourself and your child; a solid support system is something we all need help on this parenting journey.
+Build a team around yourself and your child; a solid support system is something we all need to help us on this parenting journey.

 - Let your child have a few trusted people who are not his parents who he can open up to as this helps with parenting blindspots.

-- As a parent listen to other people, a comment here and a comment there can open up a world of information you didn’t know about your child.
+- As a parent; listen to other people because a comment here and there can open up a world of information you did not know about your child.

-- Spend time doing diverse things with your child , this will enable you see a different side of your child.
-For example let your teenager spend sometime in an office setting for the summer, you might find out he or she is awkward interacting with people outside his school and home.
+- Spend time doing diverse things with your child, this will enable you to see a different side of your child.
+For example, let your teenager spend some time in an office setting for the summer; you might find out he or she is awkward interacting with people outside his school and home.

-- Finally, accepting you do not know it all does not make you a bad parent – it simply makes you a realistic one.
+- Finally, accepting you do not know it all does not make you a bad parent; it simply makes you a realistic parent.

-The bottom line is that no parent has 360 degree vision and there are things that will fall into the blind spot.
+The bottom line is that no parent has a 360-degree vision; there are things that will fall into our blind spot.
 It is probably advisable as a parent to know that you do not know it all and then take some steps to reduce surprises.

-Do you have any examples where there were things you didn’t know and someone pointed it out to you about your child or parenting style?
+Perhaps you have examples where there were things you did not know and someone pointed it out to you about your child or your parenting style?